matthill8286/atomic-icon-library/README.md

 # @matthill8286/atomic-icon-library

-Provides all our SVGs as react components.
+Builds all SVGs as react components.

 ## Overall goal of this lib